 "Thank you," she says, once she's fully on her feet and let's go of his hand.
 He only nods.

 They stand there in silence, both staring at one another.
-He knows why she's there, and she knows why he's there, but neither know what exactly to tell one another.
+He knows why she's there, and she knows why he's there, but neither knows what exactly to tell one another.
 It's when he slips his hand in hers and squeezes it that she realizes that there's nothing to say.
 Words are unnecessary at this point.

 He drives her home that night, and on the way tells her that her mother knows she didn't really mean what she said.